How we work

 Make a donation

 Most of the educators we train, and the pre-schools we support, cannot afford the services we provide.
 We partner with companies, churches, families and individuals to implement the AmazingBrainz approach in pre-schools throughout South Africa.
-Each project is unique and has its own cost structure, but ballpark costs of equipping a teacher are as follows:

 Depending on the context and the age-group, a toolkit of educational apparatus, storybooks, posters and music, costs in the order of R3,500 per teacher, once-off.